Gastro-oesophageal reflux in Babies

 Always remember if they’ve have to take antibiotics to take probiotics otherwise they can get thrush.

-- Herbal tincture of herbs such Meadowsweet, Fennel, Chamomile and Marshmallow
+- Herbal tincture of herbs such Meadowsweet, Fennel, Chamomile, Parsley root and Marshmallow

 The incidence of reflux is similar in both formula-fed and breastfed infants, but reflux episodes in breastfed infants are less frequent and shorter than those in formula-fed infants.
 Breastfed infants have more quiet sleep (when reflux rarely occurs).
 Breastmilk is also significantly less damaging than formula if aspirated (inhaled).
 Breastmilk is more nutritious and easily digested.
 It is much quicker, easier and cheaper to give an extra breastfeed than to prepare extra bottles of formula, especially when many babies with reflux are erratic feeders.
 Regurgitated breastmilk doesn’t smell as bad as regurgitated formula.